listedlinked/sors/doc/README.md

-ALQO Core
+sors Core
 =====================

 Setup
 ---------------------
-[ALQO Core]http://bit.alqos/ is the original ALQO client and it builds the backbone of the network.
-However, it downloads and stores the entire history of ALQO transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[sors Core]http://bit.sorss/ is the original sors client and it builds the backbone of the network.
+However, it downloads and stores the entire history of sors transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run ALQO on your native platform.
+The following are some helpful notes on how to run sors on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/alqo-qt (GUI, 32-bit) or bin/32/alqod (headless, 32-bit)
+- bin/32/sors-qt (GUI, 32-bit) or bin/32/sorsd (headless, 32-bit)
-- bin/64/alqo-qt (GUI, 64-bit) or bin/64/alqod (headless, 64-bit)
+- bin/64/sors-qt (GUI, 64-bit) or bin/64/sorsd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run alqo-qt.exe.
+Unpack the files into a directory, and then run sors-qt.exe.

 ### OSX

-Drag ALQO-Qt to your applications folder, and then run ALQO-Qt.
+Drag sors-Qt to your applications folder, and then run sors-Qt.

 ### Need Help?

-* See the documentation at the [ALQO Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [sors Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1604893.0) or on the [ALQO Forum](https://google.forum.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1604893.0) or on the [sors Forum](https://google.forum.com/).
-* Join one of our Slack groups [ALQO Slack Groups](https://google.slack.com/).
+* Join one of our Slack groups [sors Slack Groups](https://google.slack.com/).

 Building
 ---------------------
-The following are developer notes on how to build ALQO on your native platform.
+The following are developer notes on how to build sors on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)